WesselAmmerlaan/OpenRCT2-FixVandalismWithStaff/README.md

 ## Further notes

-I tested the plug-in with 200 staff in a regularly filled park with multi-threading enabled and a Ryzen 5 2600X (my standard configuration) and it did not hinder gameplay at all.
-I cannot guarantee that it works as well in larger parks or less powerful machines.
+I tested the plug-in with 200 staff in a regularly sized and filled park with multi-threading enabled using a Ryzen 5 2600X CPU (my standard configuration) and it did not hinder gameplay at all.
+I cannot guarantee that it doesn't hinder performance in larger and more filled parks or less powerful machines (as it scales linearly with the number of staff and elements per tile).

 I didn't use a plug-in template, because I didn't expected the file to get this large when I began working on it!